989ksy/989ksy/README.md

 - CalliOS
   - Link to the blog: [CalliOS](https://calliek.tistory.com/)
-  - A technical blog where I write about Swift, iOS development, computer science, and work logs.
+  - A technical blog where I write about Swift, iOS development, computer science, and work logs in Korean.

 #### Education